Azure-Samples/frontdoor-appservice-vnet-terraform/README.md

 # Project Name

-This project provides a sample terraform script for provisioning a WAF enabled frontdoor with backend pools set with an existing app service, routing rules with  caching config exposed on a private vnet
+This project provides a sample terraform script for provisioning a WAF enabled frontdoor with backend pools set with an existing Azure App service, routing rules with  caching config exposed on a private vnet

 ## Getting Started